Brett-Tanner/Journal/2023/Sep_23.md

   - See if the occasional memory problems are actually something more like [this](https://www.engineyard.com/blog/thats-not-a-memory-leak-its-bloat/)
     - [] Also loading all the TimeSlots and Options from the start when calculating Invoice costs
     - [] Also maybe Rack::Bug, or a newer version of something similar since it was last updated in 2015
+  - Simplify/modularize invoice code
+    - [] Split out PDF functionality
+    - [] Preload all the stuff I need for calc_cost at the start and pass it explicitly
+    - [] Create columns for each type of cost?
+  - Platform Upgrades
+    - TEST ALL ON STAGING FIRST
+    - [] Bump AWS platform version
+    - [] Try bumping Ruby version to latest stable (can maybe install manually with a pre-deploy hook)
+    - [] Bump Rails versions
+    - [] Bump gem versions that've received a major upgrade (not the mail one though, make sure that's locked)

 ### Work Project - [Seasonal Wiki](https://github.com/Brett-Tanner/KU-wiki)